ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 Night - Avg Arrivals: 29513309.25, Avg Departures: 36829260.66
 ```

 The code calculates the average arrivals and departures for each time slot.
-It prints out the results for each time slot, helping us identify the patterns of commuter activity during different parts of the day.
+It prints out the results for each time slot, helping us identify the patterns of commuter activity during different times of the day.

 ### Data Cleaning and Preprocessing